MihailValkov/pizza-masterpiece/client/README.md

 > cd client
 > npm install
 > ng serve
-> open a new terminal and navigate to folder `server`
+> open a new terminal and navigate to folder `server`.
 > npm install
 > read the server documentation and make the necessary configuration
 > npm run dev